 Holiday Fruitcake Bars with Figs and Plums will become a new favorite on your cookie tray this season.

-These delicate, fruity and nutty bar cookies deliver the holidays, bite by bite.
+They’re delicate, fruity and nutty and are bar cookies that deliver the holidays, bite by bite.
 Filled with the season’s finest sweet-smelling spices, fruits, and toasted nuts.

 These fruitcake bars are perfect for gift giving or holiday cookie lists.
 Or simply for a fireside evening spent with the twinkling lights of your Christmas tree and a favorite holiday movie.
 Or Christmas book.